nhatvn/employee-polls/README.md

 # Employee Polls Project
-Users will be able to answer polls, see which polls they haven’t answered, see how other people have voted, post polls, and see the ranking of users on the leaderboard.
+Users will be able to answer polls, see which polls they haven't answered, see how other people have voted, post polls, and see the ranking of users on the leaderboard.

 # Project Setup